-More specifically, this article provides the first empirical test of whether an employment committee’s racial composition influences the decision making process.
+More specifically, this Article provides the first empirical test of whether an employment committee’s racial composition influences the decision-making process.
 My experimental results reveal that race does in fact matter.
 Accountability to a racially diverse committee leads to more hiring and promotion of underrepresented minorities than does accountability to a homogeneous committee.
 Members of diverse committees were more likely to value diversity, acknowledge structural discrimination, and favor inclusive promotion decisions.
 This suggests that accountability as a debiasing strategy is more nuanced than previously theorized.
-If simply changing the racial composition of a committee can indeed nudge less discriminatory behavior, we can encourage these changes through voluntary organizational policies like having a NFL “Rooney Rule” for hiring committees.
-Alternatively, Title VII can be reformulated under a negligence theory to encourage the types of changes that yield inclusive hires and promotions.
+If simply changing the racial composition of a committee can indeed nudge less discriminatory behavior, we can encourage these changes through voluntary organizational policies like having an NFL “Rooney Rule” for hiring committees.
+In addition, Title VII can be interpreted to hold employers liable under a negligence theory to encourage the types of changes that yield inclusive hires and promotions.

 Scholarly Commons Citation

-Bowman Williams, Jamillah, "Accountability as a Debiasing Strategy: Does Race Matter?"
-(2017).
+Bowman Williams, Jamillah, "Accountability as a Debiasing Strategy: Testing the Effect of Racial Diversity in Employment Committees" (2017).
 Georgetown Law Faculty Publications and Other Works.
 1962.